-10.3.2.
+11.3.3.
 Village Renewal Scheme Summary

 At the time of report writing this scheme was still under development by Mid Ulster Rural Development Partnership (a recently formed Local Action Group).
-Full details of the Village Renewal Scheme have still to be confirmed but the following applies -

-- the Scheme will provide financial support for the renewal of rural villages through village plans this infers that any project which is included or specifically mentioned within the Village Plan will be eligible for funding through this scheme - potential projects must fit with the Council's Community Plan which this project does - the purchase or lease of land is not eligible - only local authorities (i.e. Councils) in partnership with local community associations are eligible to apply - the maximum grant available is likely to be £200,000 at 75% for capital grants - match funding of £25% must be provided by the Council - there will be a call for Expressions of Interest with those successful asked to submit a full application with business case completed and all procurement carried out
+Full details of the Village Renewal Scheme have still to be confirmed but the following applies - this infers that any project which is included or specifically mentioned within the Village Plan will be eligible for funding through this scheme - potential projects must fit with the Council's Community Plan which this project does - the purchase or lease of land is not eligible - only local authorities (i.e. Councils) in partnership with local community associations are eligible to apply - the maximum grant available is likely to be £200,000 at 75% for capital grants - match funding of £25% must be provided by the Council - there will be a call for Expressions of Interest with those successful asked to submit a full application with business case completed and all procurement carried out